Software-defined storage convenience with Ceph

 Starline has been active in the sector since 1982 and is a specialist in all aspects of data storage.

-Starline maintains a high level of spare parts inventory and is therefore able to supply spare parts long after the warranty period has expired.
+Starline maintains a high level of spare parts and is therefore able to supply spare parts long after the warranty period has expired.

 Any questions?
 Please contact us.